timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 <img src="{{ site.baseurl }}/images/2022-10-31_blog-MOC_dead-hand-focus.png" alt="Partial Map of Blog Contents" width="800px">

-Our current post, shown in blue, descends from the root cause response category because it details how to fundamentally change our recall of disturbing memories.
+Our current post details how to fundamentally change our recall of disturbing memories.
-In this sense,
-it relates to our earlier posts--- those that detail processes and targets for fundamental change in the [sensations](https://timothyb0912.github.io/blog/psychology/practice/2022/06/21/Yoga-and-kinesthetic-thinking.html) we experience and the [actions](https://timothyb0912.github.io/blog/philosophy/2022/05/02/To-Amar.html) we take.
+As such, we attach this post to the root cause response category, and we highlight it in blue.
+Our categorization connects this document to earlier posts detailing fundamental change.
+E.g. change in
+the [sensations](https://timothyb0912.github.io/blog/psychology/practice/2022/06/21/Yoga-and-kinesthetic-thinking.html)
+we experience and in
+the [actions](https://timothyb0912.github.io/blog/philosophy/2022/05/02/To-Amar.html)
+we take.

-Besides similarity of function, this post concretizes some of our earlier thoughts as well.
+Besides similarity of function, this post also concretizes some of our earlier thoughts.
 For instance,
 in [Psychological Optimization](https://timothyb0912.github.io/blog/psychology/2021/05/30/Psychological-optimization.html),
 we speak of a need for education and introspection